RainingSea/cese/project/website/TravelLog/ce/ce_2/architect.md

 [CONTENT]
-"Implementation approach": "The 'Travel_Log' web application will be developed using HTML for the frontend and Python for the backend functionalities.
-The application will handle user interactions through forms for registration and login, and provide a simple interface for creating and managing journal entries.
-User data and journal entries will be managed using local text files for storage, enabling easy data retrieval and manipulation without the need for a SQL database.",
+"Implementation approach": "The 'Travel_Log' web application will be developed using Python for the backend logic and HTML for the frontend interface.
+The application will utilize a simple file-based data storage system to manage user accounts and journal entries.
+The project will be structured to ensure easy navigation and maintenance, with a focus on user experience and functionality.",

-"UI design": "The user interface will consist of the following components: a Registration Page with input fields for username and password, a Login Page with similar fields, a main dashboard to create and display journal entries, text areas for inputting travel details, and buttons for editing, deleting, and sharing entries.
-The design will focus on simplicity and accessibility, ensuring that users can navigate the application easily.",
+"UI design":"The UI will consist of three main pages: the Registration Page, the Login Page, and the Journal Entry interface.
+The Registration Page will have fields for username and password, along with a submit button.
+The Login Page will mirror this layout.
+The Journal Entry interface will include fields for destination, dates, activities, a file upload option for photos, and a text area for personal reflections.
+Users will also see a list of their past entries with options to edit or delete them.",

-"Data Storage": "Data will be stored in local text files.
-User information will be stored in 'users.txt', and journal entries will be stored in 'entries.txt'.
-Each entry will include details such as destination, dates, activities, photos, and reflections, formatted in a structured manner (e.g., JSON or CSV) for efficient retrieval and management.",
+"Data Storage":"User accounts and journal entries will be stored in local text files.
+User data will be saved in 'users.txt', where each line contains a username and password.
+Journal entries will be stored in 'journal_entries.txt', with each entry formatted as a JSON string for easy parsing.
+This structure allows for straightforward data retrieval and management without the complexity of a SQL database.",

-"File list": ["main.py", "templates/login.html", "templates/register.html", "templates/dashboard.html", "users.txt", "entries.txt"],
+"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/journal_entry.html", "users.txt", "journal_entries.txt"],

 "Data structures and interfaces": " classDiagram
-    class User {
+    class Main {
-        -username: str
+        -UserManager user_manager
+        -JournalManager journal_manager
-        -password: str
+        +main() str
-        +register() bool
-        +login() bool
     }
-    class JournalEntry {
+    class UserManager {
-        -destination: str
-        -dates: str
-        -activities: str
-        -photos: list
-        -reflections: str
-        +save() bool
-        +edit() bool
-        +delete() bool
+        -str users_file
+        +register(username: str, password: str) bool
+        +login(username: str, password: str) bool
     }
-    class TravelLog {
+    class JournalManager {
-        -users: list
-        -entries: list
+        -str entries_file
+        +create_entry(destination: str, dates: str, activities: str, photos: str, reflections: str) bool +view_entries() list
+        +edit_entry(entry_id: int, updated_entry: dict) bool
-        +create_entry() bool
+        +delete_entry(entry_id: int) bool
-        +view_entries() list
         +search_entries(query: str) list
-        +share_entry(entry_id: int) str
     }
 ",
 [/CONTENT]